-The multi-part 860 million euro ($1.16 billion) cash and shares deal secured on Tuesday will allow Telefonica to raise its stake in Telco, the holding company controlling about 22 percent of Telecom Italia, allowing Telco's other investors, Intesa Sanpaolo (ISP.MI: Quote), Generali GASI.MI and Mediobanca (MDBI.MI) to eventually bow out.
+The multi-part 860 million euro ($1.16 billion) cash and shares deal secured on Tuesday will allow Telefonica to raise its stake in Telco, the holding company controlling about 22 percent of Telecom Italia, allowing Telco's other investors, Intesa Sanpaolo (ISP.MI), Generali (GASI.MI) and Mediobanca (MDBI.MI) to eventually bow out.

 The agreement ends months of speculation over the future of Telecom Italia which is seeking capital to cut its debt, but is likely to face scrutiny at a prospective break-up of Italy's biggest telecoms group as well as possible lay-offs.

 Junior economy minister Antonio Catricala ruled out on Monday a government intervention to keep the former state monopoly under national control but expressed his support for a plan to sell the company's fixed-line network, Italy's most sensitive telecoms infrastructure, to a state-backed fund.

 The government's decision not to intervene could have implications for other large Italian groups, such as Alitalia CAITLA.UL which is being stalked by Air France-KLM (AIRF.PA), adding to the list of large Italian groups which have been acquired by foreign shareholders.

 For the time being the Spanish group has ensured its Italian partners looking to cut their unprofitable investments in Telecom Italia do not sell out to a rival.